youngmin-jin/practice/coursera_ETL_and_data_pipelines_with_shell_airflow_kafka/hands_on_apache_kafka.md

-# Send and receive messages from the streaming sources using Apache Kafka
+# Send and receive messages from streaming sources using Apache Kafka
 1. download kafka and extract kafka from the zip file creating a new directory 'kafka_2.12-2.8.0'
    > wget https://archive.apache.org/dist/kafka/2.8.0/kafka_2.12-2.8.0.tgz